 Gangs and Crimes Committed for the Benefit of a Criminal Organization

 Criminal organization charges are most commonly laid where police perceive “gang activity.”
-To be clear, these kinds of charges are not solely reserved for what a person might perceive as a gang, being: motorcycle clubs, street gangs, and the “mafia”.
+To be clear, these kinds of charges are not solely reserved for what a person might perceive as a gang, like motorcycle clubs, street gangs, and the “mafia.”
 Criminal organization charges are laid in the context of frauds, drug importation, and drug dealing charges.

 These are three types of possible criminal organization charges: